Policies and Forms

 Email and Communication

 Once registered, communication to families regarding camp is sent electronically via email.
-During the registration process, please make certain to provide your preferred email address.
+During the registration process, please be sure to provide your preferred email address.
 Please notify our office of any updates during the year.
 Parents and guardians can contact us at 412-447-2230 or email@example.com.

 Lost and Found

-The SSA Summer Lost and Found is located in the gymnasiums on all SSA campuses.
-At the Senior School it is located in the lower hallway of Curry Gym on the wooden shelves.
-At the Middle School and Junior School it is located within the gym.
-Lost and Found will be cleared out on August 8, 2020.
+The SSA Summer Lost and Found is located in the gymnasiums on all SSA Summer campuses.
+Lost and Found will be cleared out at the end of the summer season in early August.
 All left items will be donated to charity.

 Summer School Homework

-Due to the nature of shortened duration lasses in the summer, homework is to be expected.
+Due to the shortened duration of summer school classes, nightly homework is to be expected.
 For elementary and middle school classes there MAY be upwards of 15-20 minutes of light homework each evening.
 For-credit high school classes MAY have upwards of 45 minutes of homework each evening.
 These times may increased or decrease based on the level of summer school course.

 Leaders In Training (LITs)